-The fires of 2020 highlight the dangerous state of many of California’s landscapes.
+The fires of recent years highlight the dangerous state of many of California’s landscapes.
 This problem is decades, and perhaps more than a century, in the making.
 The solution is extremely complex and the scope of what’s needed is enormous.
 However, in order to make progress on the issue, it is time for all of us to get a clear handle on the problem and what our goals should be.

 This page is designed to outline the problem of wildfires, what some of the solutions could be, and what role public lands can play.
 Please let us know if you have any other questions or comments.